jochumdev/letscheck/README.md

-# Let's Check
+# LetsCheck

-Let's check is a CheckMk client for Android, iOS, Linux, Mac OS-X and Windows written with the [Flutter SDK](https://flutter.dev/).
+LetsCheck is a Checkmk client for Android, iOS, Linux, Mac OS-X and Windows written with the [Flutter SDK](https://flutter.dev/).

+[Checkmk](https://checkmk.com/) is a leading tool for Infrastructure and Application Monitoring.
+Simple configuration, scalable, flexible.
+Open Source and Enterprise.

+## Features

+- View Hosts/Services with comments
+- Notifications if you have [lql-api](https://github.com/jochumdev/lql-api) installed on you'r Checkmk server
+- Search Hosts/Services, use the | symbol to seperated multiple searches

 ## Download